dan-pereira/final-year-project/docs/proposal/proposal.md

 ### Learning Challenges

-> List the main new things (technologies, languages, tools, etc) that you will have to learn.

 1. Working with IOT
    * IOT is something we haven’t touched off during our time in University, it will be a steep learning curve getting the network PI up and running and getting it to communicate with EC2 server.
 2. Dashboard building